Why is my Baby so Gassy? How much is normal and when is it a problem?

 We should start with this very basic question, because I usually hear 2 different things being described as wind.
 Some people will use “wind” to refer to air in the stomach which was swallowed during feeding i.e. the gas that gets burped up when you “wind” a baby after/during feeds.
 Other people will use it to refer to intestinal gas which is ‘farted’ out (flatus).
 Some people use the same word to refer to both, and some haven’t really thought about whether these are 2 separate things.
 So let’s just look at them very briefly.

 Swallowing some air is pretty normal.
 We all swallow air, adults included and we normally release this later, often without really even being aware of it.
-Babies will also swallow air while feeding, although how much may depend on how well they are attached to the breast, speed of milk flow etc, so some babies will swallow more air than others.
+Babies will also swallow air while feeding, although how much may depend on how well they are attached to the breast or bottle, speed of milk flow etc, so some babies will swallow more air than others.
 I find that a lot of people are worried about their baby swallowing air when in fact they are sealed well and just making normal feeding noises.
 In her 2017 article which addresses swallowing air while breastfeeding, Pamela Douglas refers to ultrasound scans of babies and says that

 Large volumes of air are not normally observed in the stomachs of breastfeeding infants